nicolas1805961/DistoDyn/README.md

-# Data pre-processing and model training for the protein stability prediction task
+# Model training for the protein stability prediction task

 ## ./ThermoMPNN_modified